je-nunez/examples_neural-style/README.md

 # Examples on some Renaissance paintings:

+(As mentioned above, in these examples it is used `-gpu -1` to use only the main CPU.
+You may put here the index -0-based- of the GPU you want to use.)

 * Da Vinci's Mona Lisa as content-image with Monet's "Poppy Field near Giverny" as style image (it is noticed here the effects of the lights of Impressionism on that Renassaince painting):